-On June 14, 2014 at The New York Public Library/Bartos Forum, over 150 New York City youth from across the five boroughs will gather at the 6th annual Emoti-Con! to showcase their digital media and technology projects, be inspired by their peers, and meet with professionals in the field.
+On May 30th, 2015 at The New York Public Library/Bartos Forum, over 150 New York City youth from across the five boroughs will gather at the 7th annual Emoti-Con! to showcase their digital media and technology projects, be inspired by their peers, and meet with professionals in the field.

 At Emoti-Con!, youth will: Network with peers and learn about other exciting informal learning opportunities across the city; present their projects, get inspired by others, and network with industry professionals; take part in fun design challenges; hear from amazing Emoti-Con!
 Keynotes - professional game designers, makers and social entrepreneurs from all corners of the media and technology industry; participate in the Emoti-Con!
 Challenge, which awards prizes in multiple categories including Most Innovative, Most Potential for Social Impact, Most Entertaining and Best Pitch; and have a chance to earn digital badges, and valuable feedback on their work!Download more info about becoming an official Emoti-Con!
 Sponsor.

 Badges for Emoti-Con! reflect peer-issued awards to competing projects and are issued by participating institutions (that's you!) through Emoti-Con.org.
 If your institution is registered to participate, and were signed in at registration on the day of the event, chaperones will be emailed a single login for your group.
 Once logged in, you can award and manage badges for your presenters.
 We hope it makes you... :)